x1angli/priority-n-productivity/using_latex.md

 It's recommended to use online editors to test water before you make a full plunge into your local environment.

 #### OverLeaf
-(highly recommended)
+(highly recommended!)
-an online, collaborative LaTeX editor https://www.overleaf.com/
+an open source and collaborative online LaTeX editor.
+It merged with ShareLaTex to form Overleaf v2. https://www.overleaf.com/

 #### codecogs' editor